For the coordination of a social culture

 Ph. © Pentagram

-Consistency of communications
+Consistency of Communications

-Two illustrations from the Nazi Party Manual from 1936, illustrating military clothing for both adult and young men and women.
+Two illustrations from the Nazi Party Manual from 1936, illustrating

 Ph. © All rights reserved

-The Organisationsbuch der NSDAP, in particular, is one of the best-known examples thanks to the essays of American art director Steven Heller.
-Released in 1936 and updated every two years, the Organisationsbuch was a heavy volume made of over 600 pages, bound in a blood-red cloth.
+The Organisationsbuch der NSDAP, in particular, is one of the best-known examples thanks to the essays published by the renowned American art director Steven Heller.
+Released in 1936 and updated every two years, the Organisationsbuch was a heavy volume, bound in a blood-red cloth, made of over 600 pages

 Ph. © London Transport Museum